Food & Agriculture

 "Reboot 2020: Tech Innovations for Sustainable Growth" is a series by Padang & Co to detect signals and discuss emerging trends arising from the COVID-19 crisis.
 We consider how these technology innovations could get us back on track for sustainable growth.

-Smallholder farmers play a critical role in Asia, producing up to 80% of all food consumed in the region1.
+Smallholder farmers play a critical role in the region.
+They produce a significant amount of food in Asia, some sources indicate it can be up to 80% of all food consumed in the region1.
 At the same time, they are among the most vulnerable to external factors such as climate change, crop pests and diseases, fluctuating commodity prices and most recently, the COVID-19 pandemic.
 With over 70 million small family farms in Southeast Asia2, it is imperative that we support them to avoid more poverty and hunger, which in turn affects the supply of the food at the source.

 Smallholders face a series of interconnected problems.
 They lack access to information, financial services, quality inputs, machines, labour, and markets.